kawhyte/Arduino-Datalogger/README.md

 This system was designed to assist farmers in third world countries effectively manage farms.

+o	Created the “perfect” environmental conditions for optimal maintenance and growth of plants (through remote monitoring). o	Cost Benefit Analysis of the system showed a Net Benefit of over $7000.00 per year

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.